pthalin/f1spiritremake/readme.txt

 --- ABOUT ---

-IMPORTANT: I did not make this it is an import from https://f1spirit.jorito.net/
+IMPORTANT: I did not make this game.
+It is an import from https://f1spirit.jorito.net/

 -- Changes
 - Fixed so it builds on Ubuntu 22.04

 -- Build on Ubuntu
 sudo apt install libsdl1.2-dev libsdl-image1.2-dev libsdl-sound1.2-sdl libsdl-mixer1.2-dev libsdl-net1.2-dev libcurl-dev
 make